Why We Introduced a Code of Conduct for Litmus Live0

 Litmus is dedicated to creating a friendly, inclusive, and professional community.
 We expect all conference attendees to respect one another and contribute to that community in a positive way.

-As mentioned above, a lot of victims don’t report incidents for any number of reasons: Fear of being punished by the offender, fear of being ridiculed or not believed by an unsympathetic member of the staff, concern for their professional reputation and career, or anything else that may cross their minds.
+As mentioned above, a lot of people don’t report incidents for any number of reasons: Fear of being punished by the offender, fear of being ridiculed or not believed by an unsympathetic member of the staff, concern for their professional reputation and career, or anything else that may cross their minds.

 To help alleviate those fears, we’re setting up an online form that allows people to report issues while maintaining anonymity.
-They can still identify themselves if they choose but—unlike email or face-to-face reports—victims are not forced to do so.
+They can still identify themselves if they choose but—unlike email or face-to-face reports—people are not forced to do so.
 This form will be live (and the code of conduct updated with a link) prior to the first event in London.

 Overall, our code of conduct is designed to be readable, reassuring, and crystal clear as to what we expect from all participants at our events.